 That being said, the situation is very different for someone just starting out, that doesn’t already have a large knowledge investment in a specific piece of software.
 Of course it’s good to keep experimenting and trying out new tools.
 Without pushing oneself, it’s hard to develop as an engineer, but it might be a mistake to let that get in the way of the creative process.

 I’ve used Apple’s Logic for the last 18 years, from early Platinum 4 all the way up to today’s Logic Pro X, and by now, I know it really really well.
-Unless Apple does some serious mistakes with its continued development, I’ll most likely keep using it for a long time.
+Unless Apple does some serious mistakes with its continued development, I’ll most likely keep using it until I can’t make music anymore.